MarcJos/RSA_MPI/Readme.md

 - For the license, see the file LICENSE.
 - Please kindly report bugs and issues through the gitlab interface.
-- If you use this software, please consider citing "Parallel and bias-free RSA algorithm for~maximal Poisson-sphere sampling, Josien & Prat (in preparation)".
+- If you use this software, please consider citing ["Parallel and bias-free RSA algorithm for~maximal Poisson-sphere sampling, Josien & Prat (2024)"](https://www.sciencedirect.com/science/article/pii/S0010465524002777).